 Trouble in Paradise

-For each presentation, the players need to be configured so they know what to do with your media.
-BrightSign provides the (Windows Only) BrightAuthor software for this.
-There is no Mac version.
-(No longer true: BrightAuthor:Connected runs on Mac.)
-BrightAuthor is great for authoring complex presentations with playlists, interactivity & web data feeds, but it’s total overkill for multichannel synchronized playback.
+For each presentation, BrightSign players need to be configured so they know what to do with your media.
+BrightSign provides BrightAuthor:Connected (for Mac or Windows).
+It’s goof for authoring complex presentations with playlists, interactivity & web data feeds, but it’s total overkill for multichannel synchronized playback.

 Furthermore, BrightAuthor exports your video file in an obfuscated format on the player’s SD card.
 You can’t re-use previously-authored SD cards by swapping video files.
 You really need to start a new BrightAuthor project for every show.